Flooring Products Hazard Spectrum

 - Prefer products with a CDPH emission certification, but don’t rely on this information alone.
 Ask for products certified to the most protective, residential scenario.
 Many green building programs and certifications have requirements for emission testing of flooring products.
 These are typically based on the California Department of Public Health (CDPH) Standard Method for Testing and Evaluation of VOC Emissions.
 Requiring CDPH emission testing may help weed out some of the worst actors in terms of VOC emissions from floors, but it is important to keep in mind that this testing only covers a small number of volatile chemicals (the standard imposes limits on only 35 specific VOCs).
 Many other volatile, semi-volatile, or nonvolatile hazardous chemicals may still be found in products certified to this standard.
 Use the other rules of thumb and the hazard spectrum below to help avoid other chemicals of concern in flooring products.

 Be aware that some linoleum flooring has optional layers for acoustic insulation or floating floor installation which can add additional hazards.
-See Linoleum Floating Floors below.
+Floating floors do, however, avoid the use of a potentially hazardous adhesive, so are still a preferred flooring option.
+See the Flooring Installation Hazard Spectrum for more information.

 Pre-finished solid wood floors are a very good flooring option.
 Made from a single piece of wood, and purchased with a stain and topcoat already applied, this type of flooring allows for the chemically intensive finishing processes to take place in a factory where there are pollution controls and workers are protected.